sanskarram981/sanskarram981.github.io/README.md

 ## Experience

-### **SENIOR FRONTEND DEVELOPER**
+### **SOFTWARE DEVELOPER INTERN**
-### MIRO
+### IQVIA

-Working with meetings and workshops team to provide best experience to faciltators and participants while running meetings .
-I worked on features like creating isolated environment for participants during meeting, providing them limited tools to collaborate and created navigation panel for facilitators to move participants to different slides
+• Working with the production operation team to deal with job failures ticket & re-triggering the respective failed spark job of the developers team by reviewing the script files and log files.
+• Colloborating with the developers team in the deployment process during the deployment phase.

 ### **FRONTEND DEVELOPER**
 ### Booking.com